 German-American Heritage Museum of the USA™

-In 2008, the German-American Heritage Foundation of the USA® purchased an 1889 Victorian townhouse in DC’s historic Penn Quarter neighborhood to establish the first national German-American Heritage Museum.
-This building was originally known as “Hockemeyer Hall” after its builder John Hockemeyer, who constructed it as a residence for himself as well as a clubhouse.
-In the 1890s it served a wide variety of organizations and fraternal groups, including a German technological society and the “Jolly Fat Man Club”.
+In 2008, the German-American Heritage Foundation of the USA® purchased an 1888 Victorian townhouse in DC’s historic Penn Quarter neighborhood to establish the first national German-American Heritage Museum.
+This three-story building was originally known as “Hockemeyer Hall” after its owner John Hockemeyer, a German immigrant who came to Washington as a 15-year-old in 1858, and later became a successful merchant.
+Like many German-Americans, he fought in the Civil War for the Union Army where he rose to the rank of sergeant.
+The house on 6th Street NW was constructed as a residence for himself and his wife Caroline, née Gundling, as well as a meeting space.
+It was designed by local architect Samuel R. Turner, who was well-known for his row houses between 1877 and 1916.
+An 1893 two-story addition served as a gathering space for friends, but it was also utilized by a wide variety of organizations and fraternal groups, including a German technological society and the “Jolly Fat Man Club”.
 The building is also rumored to have contained one of the early bowling alleys in Victorian Washington.